-The subject's amenities are a little superior to many of the other tax credit apartments because it includes ceiling fans.
-Village at Winding Road II has ceiling fans and also includes washers and dryers.
-Kings Grant has a pool which sets it apart from the other modern tax credit apartments.
+The subject's amenities are superior to many of the other tax credit apartments because it includes ceiling fans and washers and dryers in the units.
+Village at Winding Road II also has ceiling fans and washers and dryers.
+Kings Grant has a pool, which sets it apart from the other modern tax credit apartments